daormar/debasher/doc/design_doc_resident.md

-pruning: exceeding it raises in the reader thread, before anything is written, like any other death of a thread, and should never trip in ordinary operation, since it would mean that no epoch has closed in a long time, which the periodic snapshots described in "Base class `FBPProcess`" are there to prevent.
+pruning: exceeding it raises in the reader thread, before anything is written, like any other death of a thread, and should never trip in ordinary operation, since it would mean that no epoch has closed in a long time, which the periodic snapshots described in "`FBPProcess` class" are there to prevent.

 ## `CLOSE` and closed ports